McPHERSON HOSPITAL AUXILIARY HISTORY HIGHLIGHTS

-The following dress code is mandatory for all Volunteers working within McPherson Hospital, Inc. The dress code may be altered for special events with the approval of the Director of Volunteer Services and/or Volunteer Services President.
+The following dress code is mandatory for all Volunteers working within McPherson Hospital.
+The dress code may be altered for special events with the approval of the Director of Volunteer Services and/or Auxiliary President.

-Teal colored sleeveless vests and/or long sleeved teal jackets and name tags will be provided by McPherson Hospital Volunteer Services and distributed through the Director of Volunteer Services.
+Teal colored sleeveless vests and/or long sleeved teal jackets and name tags will be provided by McPherson Hospital Auxiliary and distributed through the Director of Volunteer Services.

 - Dress Code #1

 - White or black polo shirt, turtleneck or blouse with short or long sleeves